 When a tenant signs a lease, they agree to abide by the terms of this agreement.
-An example could be paying rent on time, taking care of the unit, and abiding by all rental policies.
+An example could be paying rent on time, taking care of the unit, and abiding by all rental agreement policies.
 But this does not always happen.
 A tenant may, for instance, go against their lease and keep an unauthorized pet or illegally sublet the unit.

-- Throwing out their personal belongings.
+- Throwing out the tenant’s personal belongings.

 - Shutting down previously available amenities.